 Admission to vacancies (when the course catalogue has closed) is handled outside KIWAS and will be notified via email with the supervisor certificate as an attachment.
 You reply via email and (if you accept the offer) attach the signed and scanned certificate.

 To cancel your place on a course

 Doctoral courses are free of charge for the participant.
 At KI, we have the policy to also accept other applicants than our own doctoral students and post docs.
 Empty places due to late dropouts are a problem for the course organiser, both in terms of course planning and administration and lack of funding.
-In case of low participation the course may be canceled at short notice, which affects other applicants.
+In case of low participation the course may be cancelled at short notice, which affects other applicants.

 Cancellation of an accepted course place must therefore be submitted to the course organiser no later than 30 days before the start of the course to give the course organiser a chance to find a replacement.
 For later dropouts (before or during the course) an administrative fee may be charged the supervisor.
 Exception is made for absence with valid reason, but a certificate may be requested.
-Absence is equaled with dropout.
+Absence is equalled with dropout.